cmars/ormesh/README.md

 Access services running almost anywhere, from just about anywhere else.

+## How?

 Tor is well-suited to traversing all kinds of networks between services and the clients that would consume them.
-Tor provides a resilient infrastructure with no single point of failure.
+Tor provides resilient network infrastructure with no single point of failure.

-Tor's hidden services can be deployed in a private, authenticated mode, which keeps services from being generally accessible.
+Tor hidden services can be deployed in a private, authenticated mode, which keeps services from being generally accessible.

 ormesh helps manage the configuration and auth token exchange necessary to